About the Scholarship

 CWA members, their spouses, children and grandchildren (including dependents of laid-off, retired or deceased CWA members) may apply.
 Applicants must be high school graduates or at least high school students who will graduate during the year in which they apply.
 Undergraduate and graduate students returning to schooling may also apply.
 Prior winners may not reapply.

 Applications are accepted during the months of November through April.
-Final deadline is April 30, 2013.
+Final deadline for the 2014-2015 school year is April 30, 2014.

 Winners are chosen by lottery drawing and only winners will be notified.